pavel-blinov/RuMedBench/README.md

 \* this is implementation from the paper [RuBioRoBERTa: a pre-trained biomedical language model for Russian language biomedical text mining](https://arxiv.org/abs/2204.03951) ([repository](https://github.com/alexyalunin/RuBioRoBERTa)).

+You can find the extension of this benchmark (with closed test sets) on the [MedBench platform](https://medbench.ru/).

 ## How to Run
 Please refer to the [`code/`](code/) directory.